 - ▶ Respirators may be necessary when engineering and administrative controls do not adequately prevent exposures. - The decision to use respiratory protection should be based on professional judgment that takes into account toxicity information, exposure measurement data, and frequency and likelihood of the worker's exposure ensure users are not subject to high thermal loads which may result in heat stress or distress due to personal protective equipment (powered, positive flow, full face apparatus may be an option). - Published occupational exposure limits, where they exist, will assist in determining the adequacy of the selected respiratory protection.
-These may be government mandated or vendor recommended. - Certified respirators will be useful for protecting workers from inhalation of particulates when properly selected and fit tested as part of a complete respiratory protection program. - ▶ Use approved positive flow mask if significant quantities of dust becomes airborne. - ▶ Try to avoid creating dust conditions.
+These may be government mandated or vendor recommended. - Certified respirators will be useful for protecting workers from inhalation of particulates when properly selected and fit tested as part of a complete respiratory protection program. - Use approved positive flow mask if significant quantities of dust becomes airborne. - Try to avoid creating dust conditions.

-SECTION 9 PHYSICAL AND CHEMICAL PROPERTIES

-Information on basic physical and chemical properties
+SECTION 9 Physical and chemical properties

-Appearance Grey powder; insoluble in water.
-Loose Bulk Density: 1.3 approx. Physical state Divided Solid Relative density (Water = 1) 2.6 approx. Odour Not Available Partition coefficient n-octanol / water Not Available Odour threshold Not Available Auto-ignition temperature (°C) Not Applicable pH (as supplied) Not Applicable Decomposition temperature Not Available Melting point / freezing point (°C) Not Available Viscosity (cSt) Not Applicable Initial boiling point and boiling range (°C) Not Applicable Molecular weight (g/mol) Not Applicable Flash point (°C) Not Applicable Taste Not Available Evaporation rate Not Applicable Explosive properties Not Available Flammability Not Applicable Oxidising properties Not Available Upper Explosive Limit (%) Not Applicable Surface Tension (dyn/cm or mN/m) Not Applicable Lower Explosive Limit (%) Not Applicable Volatile Component (%vol) Not Applicable Vapour pressure (kPa) Not Applicable Gas group Not Available Solubility in water Immiscible pH as a solution (1%) Not Applicable Vapour density (Air = 1) Not Applicable VOC g/L Not Available
+Appearance Powder; insoluble in water.
+Physical state Divided Solid Relative density (Water = 1) Not Available Odour Not Available Partition coefficient n-octanol / water Not Available Odour threshold Not Available Auto-ignition temperature (°C) Not Applicable pH (as supplied) Not Applicable Decomposition temperature Not Available Melting point / freezing point (°C) Not Available Viscosity (cSt) Not Applicable nitial boiling point and boiling range (°C) Not Applicable Molecular weight (g/mol) Not Applicable Flash point (°C) Not Applicable Taste Not Available Evaporation rate Not Applicable Explosive properties Not Available Flammability Not Applicable Oxidising properties Not Available Upper Explosive Limit (%) Not Applicable Surface Tension (dyn/cm or mN/m) Not Applicable Lower Explosive Limit (%) Not Applicable Volatile Component (%vol) Not Applicable Vapour pressure (kPa) Not Applicable Gas group Not Available Solubility in water Immiscible pH as a solution (1%) Not Applicable Vapour density (Air = 1) Not Applicable VOC g/L Not Available